octobercms/docs/3.x/cms/themes/themes.md

 ---
-subtitle: Define the appearance of your website built with October CMS.
+subtitle: Define the appearance of your website or web application.
 ---
 # Themes